 - Leaves droop, curl, or fall off of the plant

-Many of these are common symptoms of an overwatered spider plant.
+Many of these are common symptoms of an overwatered spider plant or inappropriate environmental factors such as the ambient temperature and humidity.
 This is why well-draining soil is essential to achieving the plant’s preferred living conditions.

 The Fundamentals of Well-Draining Soil for Spider Plants